apache/nuttx/configs/stm32f4discovery/README.txt

 Configurations
 ==============

-Each STM32F4Discovery configuration is maintained in a sudirectory and can be selected as follow:
+Each STM32F4Discovery configuration is maintained in a sub-directory and can be selected as follow:

     cd tools